 investing in the future of aitkin public schools

-On Tuesday, April 14, voters in the Aitkin School District will decide whether this plan moves forward when they vote on the following questions:
+Aitkin Public Schools is proposing a three-question referendum that aims to invest $55.3 million into our district to create healthier, more accessible and safer spaces for our students, staff and community.
+On Tuesday, April 14, voters in the Aitkin School District will decide whether the plan to build a new Pre-K school with additional gym space and vehicle storage moves forward when they vote on the following questions:

 question one